Research / Precision medicine and personalised prevention

 Circulating tumour DNA (ctDNA) technology uses a simple blood test to identify and measure cancer markers in the bloodstream.
 It delivers more rapid and sensitive results than current methods for monitoring cancer treatment.

-This study seeks to demonstrate the utility of ctDNA in the management of cancer in a variety of clinical settings, and aims to establish the technology as a routine service in New Zealand.
+This study aimed to demonstrate the utility of ctDNA in the management of cancer in a variety of clinical settings, with the aim of establishing the technology as a routine service in New Zealand.
+It also investigated the potential for using ctDNA technology to improve access to care for patients in rural areas by developing a new community-based method for monitoring cancer treatment.

 Huarahi I Whāia | Approach